 Well.
 That was the theory.
 I’m a little sorry that it did not play out.
 Not that I had expected it to do so, you understand.
 It was always distinctly “out there”.

 And it’s certainly not that I have any actual objection to the childhood friendship that Rowling ultimately gave us.
 A childhood friendship is much closer to the general caliber of relationship that I had envisioned than fanon’s ghod-awful icky, sticky, unrequited teen crush.
 And since Rowling failed to give us any real clue at all as to the Evans sisters’ socioeconomic or regional background, I cannot feel particularly at fault for failing to have anticipated it.
-A number of other fans managed to do so.
+A number of other fans did manage to do so.
 But I still think that was more in the nature of a lucky guess than anything that a reader might be able to have reasonably deduced from the text.

 I just wish that Rowling had depicted that “friendship” as something a bit less abusive on Lily’s part.
 But, then, we really do have to consider that perhaps Rowling intended that we should finally conclude that Harry’s mother was no more of a bargain than his father, and that, indeed they deserved one another.